vlstill/presentations/pds_s2016/pres.md

 ## Individual Memory Location Unwindings \cite{MUSVC16}

 *   separate unwinding for each individual shared memory location
-    *   for locations corresponding to scalar types of pointers
+    *   for locations corresponding to scalar types or pointers
 *   timestamps of writes to recover global total order of writes
 *   supports dynamic memory and pointer arithmetics
 *   detailed description not available